whatsupmailbox/whatsupmailbox.github.io/_posts/2016-01-17-Gentleman-Box-Subscription-Box-January-2016-Review.md

 <center><img src='/images/GentlemansBoxJan2016Watch.jpg'></center>

 <DL>
-<DT><b>Brickell</b> Wristwatch</DT>
+<DT><b>Winner Circle Fashion Co.</b> Classic Sports Watch</DT>
 <DD>Value $50</DD>
 </DL>

-<p>Not only is this wristwatch casual and cool at the same, they also included interchangeable straps for you to switch up based on your mood or outfit.
+<p>Not only is this wristwatch casual and cool at the same, they also included two additional interchangeable straps for you to switch up based on your mood or outfit.
 How thoughtful!</p>

 <p>Here's a closer look at the face dial:</p>
 <center><img src='/images/GentlemansBoxJan2016Watch2.jpg'></center>